wes-chen/build-a-website/lesson-05/README.md

 -   Add consistency to design and code between projects and between developers
 -   Quickly and easily prototype new designs
 -   Ensure cross-browser compatibility

+It is a lot easier to use Bootstrap's components to build a website rather than have to write all the CSS of your website yourself.

+Bootstrap's [Get Started Page](https://getbootstrap.com/docs/4.3/getting-started/introduction/) seems a little daunting already, but we'll only be focusing on using their prebuilt components that don't require any JavaScript.

+## Core Concepts

+### The Grid

+[The grid](https://getbootstrap.com/docs/3.4/examples/grid/) is one of the most crucial concepts in using Bootstrap.
+Basically, you can divide a row into 12 "subunits" that you can combine to divide things evenly.
+You can divide your row in half, or in thirds, or in quarters with ease.

+### Using Bootstrap components

+Basically, we will use classnames to call our bootstrap components very easily.

+### Overriding Bootstrap

+TODO

+## Challenge: Add Bootstrap to your own website!

+TODO